ekimetrics/ekimetrics.github.io/blog/2022-06-17-traditional_or.md

-In this first article is introduced a systematic way to approach and solve optimization problems.
-Then, the multi-knapsack problem itself is introduced.
-Then we apply the rules defined before on how to solve optimization problems and obtain the optimal solution to the multi-knapsack problem, formulated as a Mixed Integer problem and using Python-MIP package.
+In this first article we introduce a systematic way to approach and solve optimization problems.
+To showcase this methodology, we present the multi-knapsack problem itself, formulated as a Mixed Integer problem, and we demonstrate how to obtain an optimal solution, using the Python-MIP package.

  Let's now introduce simple steps one can follow to approach optimization problems with optimization solvers.

 All the code associated to this article is provided in the Eki.Lab code repository [here](https://github.com/ekimetrics/ekimetrics.github.io/tree/main/notebooks).